01 of 04

 Aperture in Preset Camera Modes

 Almost all automatic cameras today have some sort of preset shooting modes.
 These are designed for specific situations such as action, landscapes, and portraits.
-If you know what these modes change about your camera settings you can use them to your advantage in many more situations than just the intended ones.
+If you know what these modes change about the camera settings you can use them to your advantage in many more situations than just the intended ones.
 We've covered a few modes that are heavily weighted to aperture but now let's find out how aperture works in more preset camera modes.

 How Aperture Works in Preset Modes